NicoNjora/WebSecLinux/README.md

 - First, install Burp Web vulnerability scanner.
 - Download  the community free version from the following site : https://portswigger.net/burp while we continue:

-#### Goal: Try find out the password for the next level on the current page you just logged in.Most pages have a clue
+#### Goal: Try find out the password for the next level on the current page you just logged in.Most pages have a clue. passwords may be contained in a file or within the page you are on.

 #### Level 0:
 - Username: natas0